My first day in the Deathwatch is nearly my last.

 Penitent, my own armour is stained wholly black, Chapter markings scourged away.

-These are men of honour, answering the call to serve; great men come to do great deeds.
+Around me are men of honour, answering the call to serve; great men come to do great deeds.

 I am not such a man.

-Crystallised vacuum-condensation mists off the transports hull as we disembark.
+Crystallised vacuum-condensation wisps off the transports hull as we disembark.
 Boltguns and blades of various patterns are clipped, clamped, slung or strapped to our armour.
 Deck lights march us through a pressure hatch to a stark chamber with a single occupant.

 His armour is the black of the Deathwatch, his right pauldron silver and gold, the markings of the legendary Knights Militant of the Ordo Malleus: he is – or rather, was – a Grey Knight.